typicode/katon/README.md

 ![](http://i.imgur.com/hxhEb0m.png)

-katon runs on Mac OS (even Yosemite) and __supports any server (Node, Ruby, Python, Go, Java, ...)__ that can be started with a command-line .
+__katon supports any server (Node, Ruby, Python, Go, Java, ...)__ that can be started with a command-line and runs on Mac OS (even Yosemite).

 ## Install